|Date Opened||10/17/2019 12:00:00 AM|

 The State of Connecticut, Department of Mental Health and Addiction Services (DMHAS), is a health care agency whose mission is to promote the overall health and wellness of persons with behavioral health needs through an integrated network of holistic, comprehensive, effective, and efficient services and supports that foster dignity, respect, and self-sufficiency in those we serve.

-Please ensure that your application is complete.
-You will be unable to make revisions once you submit your application for this posting to the JobAps system.
-Applicants invited to interview may be requested to supply the following: copy of current license as a Registered Professional Nurse in the State of Connecticut and copy of driver's license.
+Please ensure that your application is complete and you have included your resume in the 'Resume Tab' of your application.
+You will be unable to make revisions once you submit your application into the JobAps system.
+Applicants invited to interview may be requested to supply their resume and copy of their current license as a Psychologist.

 AN AFFIRMATIVE ACTION/EQUAL OPPORTUNITY EMPLOYER